mapbox/mapbox-gl-js/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Thanks for the PR!
 Feel free to add or remove items from the checklist. -->

  - [ ] briefly describe the changes in this PR
+ - [ ] include before/after visuals or gifs if this PR includes visual changes
 - [ ] write tests for all new functionality
  - [ ] document any changes to public APIs
  - [ ] post benchmark scores
  - [ ] manually test the debug page